In Short

 Court proceedings of any nature can be time-consuming and expensive.
 Additionally, litigation always carries some risk, as there is never a guaranteed outcome.
 No matter how ‘rock solid’ your case might be, once you commence litigation, your future is in the hands of a third party.
 This said, it may be the best option to resolve a dispute in court in some instances.
-In this article, we will outline the factors to consider before commencing court proceedings and will offer some potential alternatives to litigation.
+In this article, we will outline the factors to consider before commencing court proceedings and offer some potential litigation alternatives.

 Key Considerations